thomasstep/site-analytics/README.md

       - Request deletion of S3 folder with site's ID
       - Delete DynamoDB items between now and archival period

 ### Presentation Layer

 Code for the presentation layer is contained in the `/site` and `/siteTemplates` folders.
 Any HTML that needs to be templated should be written in the `/siteTemplates` folder which will be preprocessed using [Mustache.js](https://github.com/janl/mustache.js) and then written to the `/site` folder.

-Hosted in S3 through CloudFront using basic HTML, CSS, and [Alpine.js](https://github.com/alpinejs/alpine) to help with interactivity.
+Hosted in S3 through CloudFront using basic HTML and CSS.
 Charts for the site statistics will be handled using [Chart.js](https://www.chartjs.org/).

 Pages:
   - Sign Up